-State Love Hoop Ornament Tutorial
+1. State Love Hoop Ornament Tutorial

-Cut away most of the excess with a pair of scissors.
+Next, cut away most of the excess with a pair of scissors.

-Then use a craft knife to trim the felt neatly.
+Then, use a craft knife to trim the felt neatly.

-Tree of Love Hoop Ornament Tutorial
+2. Tree of Love Hoop Ornament Tutorial

 Next up is the Tree of Love Ornament for newlyweds or those that still think they are!
 Perfect for any couple.

-Draw a faux bois or wood grain pattern on your scrap piece of fabric with your thin line marker.
+Draw faux bois or wood grain pattern on your scrap piece of fabric with your thin line marker.

 Place the fabric in your embroidery hoop.
 Again repeat the steps that are above in the state love ornament.
 Trimming any excess with your craft knife.

-Then cut out a heart from felt (I used white).
+Then, cut out a heart from felt (I used white).
 I embroidered an arrow and “R + A” on my heart.
 This is supposed to be reminiscent of a carving on a tree.

-Button Tree Hoop Ornament Tutorial
+3. Button Tree Hoop Ornament Tutorial

 My button tree ornament would be perfect to give as a gift or keep for your own tree.

-I then followed the State Love Ornament tutorial above as far as putting my felt in the hoop.
+I then followed the State Love Ornament tutorial above as far as putting the felt in the hoop.
 The buttons were stitched on with embroidery thread.

-Teacher Gift Hoop Ornament Tutorial
+4. Teacher Gift Hoop Ornament Tutorial

 One of my absolute faves is the Teacher Gift Ornament!
 I love this idea.

-It is very hard to see the writing in pictures but it was enough for my to use as a guide.
+It is very hard to see the writing in pictures but it was enough for me to use as a guide.
 I did the stitching for the “paper lines” first then the stitching for the name.
-I love how it turned out.

-Rainbow Name Hoop Ornament Tutorial
+5. Rainbow Name Hoop Ornament Tutorial

 The exact same methods apply to my Rainbow Name Ornament.
 This one is perfect for any little girl from newborn to teen.
-Again use a disappearing ink marker to layout your design.
-Then put their name in a rainbow!
+Again, use a disappearing ink marker to layout your design.

-Goth Skull Hoop Ornament Tutorial
+6. Goth Skull Hoop Ornament Tutorial

-Doily Hoop Ornament Tutorial
+7. Doily Hoop Ornament Tutorial

-Team Spirit Hoop Ornament Tutorial
+8. Team Spirit Hoop Ornament Tutorial

 Last but not least, are you ready for some team spirit?
 The Team Spirit Ornament is perfect for sports fans, college students, or even high school students.